FlexedPanda/FlexedPanda/README.md

-# 🍻 FlexedPanda
+# 🍻 Farhan Haseen Prantor

-**`CSE Undergrad Student`**
+**`Just Another CSE Undergrad Student`**

-Hi, I am Md.
-Farhan Haseen Prantor, a student who is pursuing a BSc.
+Hi, I'm **Md.
+Farhan Haseen Prantor**(Also known as FlexedPanda 🐼) I'm currently pursuing my BSc.
 Degree in Computer Science and Engineering from BRAC University.
 Currently in the process of learning Machine Learning, Deep Learning, Natural Language Processing, and Computer Vision.
-Also, have a huge interest in learning Cyber Security and Blockchain.
+Also, Have a huge interest in learning Cyber Security and Blockchain.

 ---